 There are several possible causes of cystitis including:

-Feline Idiopathic Cystitis (FIC) – No known cause.
-This is more commonly seen in cats under 10 years of age.
+Feline idiopathic cystitis (FIC): No known cause although stress is thought to be a contributing factor.
+FIC is seen more often in cats under 10 years of age.

-Bladder stonesare one of the most common causes of cystitis in cats, accounting for up to 15% of all cases.
+- Bladder stones: One of the most common causes of cystitis in cats, accounting for up to 15% of all cases.

-Infrequent urination is another cause of cystitis.
-Cats may delay urination if they are stressed, avoid urinating due to poor weather (and reluctance to go outdoors) or have dirty litter trays, trays located in inappropriate areas.
+- Infrequent urination or holding on for too long: Cats may delay urination if they are stressed, avoid urinating due to poor weather (and reluctance to go outdoors) or have dirty litter trays, trays located in inappropriate areas.
 Holding onto the urine can cause it to stagnate, which can help promote the growth of bacteria.

-Senior cats often drink less water than they should, which also leads to concentrated urine, making a perfect environment for bacterial growth.
+- Dehydration: Senior cats, in particular, often drink less water than they should, which also leads to concentrated urine, making a perfect environment for bacterial growth and crystal formation.